naohisas/KVS/Source/SupportOSMesa/README.md

 $ cd osmesa-install
 ```

 4. Modify the install-script 'osmesa-install.sh' as follows.
+Note that these options can also be specified directly via environmental variables at compile time.

 ```
 a) Specify the install target directory of OSMesa.